Why I Do What I Do

 I grew up in Southern California as the daughter of two immigrants from Taiwan.
 A strong work ethic and compassion for others was the core of our family values.
 I always knew I wanted to be a doctor and pass on the luxuries in life I felt so lucky to have.

-I graduated from a combined undergraduate and medical school program at Boston University, completed pediatrics residency in Southern California, and specialized training in preventive medicine and public health.
+I graduated from a combined undergraduate and medical school program at Boston University, completed pediatrics residency in Southern California, and specialized training in preventive medicine and public health in South Carolina.
+Through my travels, I’ve learned what it takes to help children in every city lead healthy lives.

 I work everyday to: